npm-simplified/simplified/docs/content.md

 Optional.
 Use only when changing the content's parent.

 #### @returns:
-Returns content id on success or error object on failure.
+Returns content id on success or error on failure.

 #### Usage:
 ~~~~